EMA Updated Guidance on Good Clinical Practice for Advanced Therapy Medicinal Products, 2019

 Summary of Key Changes

 This is an updated version of an existing guidance document for sponsors conducting clinical trials with Advanced Therapy Medicinal Products (ATMPs).
-This covers gene therapy medicines, somatic-cell therapy medicines or tissue-engineered medicines.
 This blog post summarises the key changes in the new version.
 This version already appears in the currently applicable version of Eudralex Vol 10 and it applies from now as it has been developed under the ATMP Regulation rather than the Clinical Trials Regulation.

 On the whole information which is held elsewhere (e.g. general Good Clinical Practice (GCP) requirements, manufacturing guidance) has been taken out and now the guideline just addresses ATMP specific issues.